Christian Roth: Biography

 Roth is the son to Dr. Fritz-Jürgen and Sabine Roth, geb. von Prittwitz und Gaffron, and recalls receiving a pair of Ray-Bans from his father at age 14 as a defining moment in discovering his passion for eyewear.

-In 1980, Roth started his career in New York as an assistant to the late fashion photographer Rico Puhlmann.
-In 1978, he met French-born Eric Domege, who was studying marketing at the Academie Commerciale Internationale (A.C.I.) at the time, in Paris.
-The pair met again in New York, and in 1983 they founded Optical Affairs.
+In 1980, He started his career in West Berlin as an assistant to the late fashion photographer Rico Puhlmann.
+In 1978, he met French-born Eric Domege in Paris and together they founded Optical Affairs in 1983 after making a hit at Peter Kea's fashion show.
+A company focused exclusively on creative eyewear design was a novelty back then.
+Their design eyewear was depicted on the covers of Women's Wear Daily and Vogue.